4-year-old who's read 1,000 books tours Library of Congress

 GAINESVILLE, Ga.
 (AP) — A 4-year-old Georgia girl’s love of books has taken her all the way to the Library of Congress.

-Librarian of Congress Carla Hayden allowed Daliyah Marie Arana to serve as “Librarian for the Day” on Wednesday at the Washington institution.
+Daliyah Marie Arana got to serve as “Librarian for the Day” at the Washington institution Wednesday.

-The Times of Gainesville, Georgia, reports (http://bit.ly/2jJ84Yd ) that Daliyah, of Gainesville, recently completed reading 1,000 books.
+The Gainesville Academy preschooler, who has been reading since she was about 2 years old, recently completed reading 1,000 books through the Georgia 1,000 Books B4 Kindergarten Program, The Times of Gainesville reported (http://bit.ly/2jJ84Yd).
+The program challenges children to read 1,000 books before their first day of kindergarten.

-Library of Congress spokeswoman Gayle Osterberg said Daliyah’s parents had written to Hayden about the achievement, and Hayden found it inspiring.
+Daliyah’s parents had written to Librarian of Congress Carla Hayden about the achievement, and Hayden found it inspiring, Library of Congress spokeswoman Gayle Osterberg said.

 Most Read Stories